itcharlie/USAPR/README.md

 * end_date : 12-01-2011

-query field is the keyword string used to conduct your search. start_date and end_date will filter down your results by dates.
+query field is the keyword string used to conduct your search. start_date and end_date will filter down your results by recall dates.

 Please Note that the date format for start_date and end_date is MM-DD-YYYY